University of North Florida: Rankings

+UNF was ranked #263 (tie) among National Universities in the 2022-23 U.S. News & World Report Best Colleges ranking.

 In 2021, U.S. News & World Report ranked UNF 272nd in national universities and 136th in public universities.
-UNF is ranked 48th for best online bachelor's programs.
-For 12 consecutive years, Military Friendly has designated UNF as one of the most military-friendly schools, exceeding their standards in all rated areas; nearly 1,400 veterans and military-affiliated students attend UNF, or roughly 8% of all students.
+UNF was also ranked 39th for best online bachelor's programs.
+Military Friendly's 2021 designation of UNF a military-friendly school was its 12th consecutive designation; nearly 1,400 veterans and military-affiliated students attend UNF, or roughly 8% of all students.
 In 2020, INSIGHT Into Diversity magazine awarded UNF the Higher Education Excellence in Diversity Award for the sixth time.

+In 2024, Washington Monthly ranked UNF 104th among 438 national universities in the U.S. based on UNF's contribution to the public good, as measured by social mobility, research, and promoting public service.

 Colleges

 UNF is organized into six colleges, five of which offer various undergraduate degree and graduate-degree programs (the sixth is a honors college).
 In the 2019–2020 school year, UNF awarded 3,419 Bachelor's degrees, 670 Master's degrees, and 165 doctoral degrees.
 Doctoral programs offered through the Brooks College of Health at UNF include Doctorate in Clinical Nutrition, BSN-DNP in Family Nurse Practitioner, BSN-DNP in Nurse Anesthetist, Post-MSN Doctor of Nursing Practice, Post-MSN Doctor of Nursing Practice in Psych-Mental Health and Doctor of Physical Therapy.
-The College of Education and Human Services offers doctoral degrees in Specialist in Educational Leadership, Doctorate of Education in Educational Leadership, and Doctorate of Education in Curriculum and Instruction.
+The Silverfield College of Education and Human Services offers doctoral degrees in Specialist in Educational Leadership, Doctorate of Education in Educational Leadership, and Doctorate of Education in Curriculum and Instruction.